Optimized signal deduction procedure for the MIEZE spectroscopy technique: Estimation of the confidence interval

 From a linear fit to the log-log plot of the estimated standard deviations (c.f.
-Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} panels (c) and (f)) for more than 30 events, the power law exponents ($\alpha_\mathrm{\phi}$ and $\alpha_\mathrm{C}$) may be inferred
+Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} panels (c) and (f)) for more than 30 events, the power law exponents ($\alpha_\mathrm{\phi}$ and $\alpha_\mathrm{C}$) may be inferred:

 To test the generality of this power law behavior and to determine the missing parameters ($\beta_\mathrm{\phi}$ and $\beta_\mathrm{C}$) for varying contrasts, the simulations for $C_\mathrm{0}\,=\,0.05, 0.1, ..., 0.95$ were repeated while keeping the initial phase fixed $\phi_\mathrm{0}\,=\,\ang{60}$.
 In Fig.\,\ref{pic:p_Results_60deg}, parameters of the reconstruction and fitting methods are deduced for a comprehensive range of representative contrasts.
-For each such contrast ($C_\mathrm{0}$), ${\alpha_\mathrm{\phi}}$ and ${\alpha_\mathrm{C}}$ (cf. \ref{pic:p_Results_60deg} (a) and (d)) remain nearly unchanged, confirming that use of a normal distribution to approximate a Poisson distribution is well justified.
-Further, the coefficients $\beta_\mathrm{\phi}$ and $\beta_\mathrm{C}$ show quantitatively distinct dependencies on the initial parameter $C_\mathrm{0}$ (cf. Fig. \ref{pic:p_Results_60deg} (b) and (e)).
-The phase was observed to follow an exponential decay with increasing $C_0$
+For each such contrast ($C_\mathrm{0}$), ${\alpha_\mathrm{\phi}}$ and ${\alpha_\mathrm{C}}$ (cf. \ref{pic:p_Results_60deg} (a) and (d)) remain nearly unchanged, confirming that the use of a normal distribution to approximate a Poisson distribution is well justified. \move{However}, the coefficients $\beta_\mathrm{\phi}$ and $\beta_\mathrm{C}$ show quantitatively distinct dependencies on the initial parameter $C_\mathrm{0}$ (cf. Fig. \ref{pic:p_Results_60deg} (b) and (e)). $\beta_{\phi}$ was observed to follow an exponential decay with increasing $C_0$:

 with decay constants $\beta_{2,\phi}$ and $\beta_{1,\phi}$ which vary slightly depending on the method.
-The functional dependence of the contrast is less obvious, and the parabolic fits (solid lines) in Fig.\,\ref{pic:p_Results_60deg} (e) are not-optimal.
+The functional dependence of the contrast is less obvious, and the parabolic fits (solid lines) in Fig.\,\ref{pic:p_Results_60deg} (e) are not ideal.